dojo/docs/developer/design/bootstrap.rst

   * Optional and configurable script injection API, which allows configuring the loader for environments other than the browser and/or bulding a loader without injection machinery (see previous item)

-  * Sniffing for DOH-provided configuration data
+  * Optional sniffing for DOH-provided configuration data

-  * Aggregating and applying configuration data from various sources
+  * Optional aggregating and applying configuration data from various sources

-  * DOM content loaded detection and signalling machinery
+  * Optional DOM content loaded detection and signalling machinery

-  * Minimal console logging machinery
+  * Optional console logging machinery

-  * Tracing API, including extensive debugging information available through the AMD require function
+  * Optional tracing API, including extensive debugging information available through the AMD require function

-  * Error signally and resolution control API
+  * Optional error signally and resolution control API

-  * Machinery to allow implementing the dojo v1.x synchronous loader as an extension to the loader
+  * Optional machinery to allow implementing the dojo v1.x synchronous loader as an extension to the loader

-  * Module deleting API
+  * Optional module deleting API

 The has.js API is used throughout the loader definition and any feature that may not be needed by a particular application is bracketed by a has.js feature test.
 This design has many advantages: